-Check hoist gearbox oil level:
+Check hoist gearbox oil level

-- Rotate the drum until the oil fill/level plug (Figure 5-4) is visible in the inspection hole. - Remove the fill/level plug and visually inspect the oil level.
-The oil should be level with the bottom of the

-- inspection hole.
-Add oil as required and reinstall oil fill/level plug. - To drain and add new oil, remove the vent plug (Figure 5-4) and then screw a 1" pipe into the drain plug hole to allow the oil to drain.
+- Rotate the drum until the oil fill/level plug (Figure 5-5) is visible in the inspection hole. - Remove the fill/level plug and visually inspect the oil level.
+The oil should be level with the bottom of the inspection hole.
+If more oil is needed, add and reinstall fill/level plug. - To drain and add new oil, remove the vent plug (Figure 5-5) and then screw a 1" pipe into the drain plug hole to allow the oil to drain.
 Remove the drain plug with a hex head socket and drain hydraulic oil.
 Remove the 1" drain pipe and install drain plug.

-Fill hoist gearbox with oil.
+Fill hoist gearbox with oil

-To fill with oil, rotate the drum so the oil fill/level port (Figure 5-4) is visible through the upper hole.
+To fill with oil, rotate the drum so the fill/level port (Figure 5-5) is visible through the upper hole.
 Install a 1" pipe with elbow into the fill hole to assist in adding oil.
-Remove oil fill/level plug with a hex socket and fill gear box with gear lube oil.
-See "Lubrication Points" on page 5-3.
+Remove fill/level plug with a hex socket and fill gear box with gear lube oil.
+See"Lubrication" on page 5-3.